vespa-engine/blog/_posts/2020-07-02-introducing-nlp-with-transformers-on-vespa.md

 of these terms, and rank them according to their BM25 score.
 The `ranking.features.query(input)` defines an input tensor that represents the token sequence of this sentence, in this case `[2054, 2024, 13170, 13435]`.
-Both these input parameters are url encoded.
+Both these input parameters are url-encoded.
 For this query, the top rated result (aptly titled “What are Turtle Beans”) receives a positive class probability from this model of 0.92.
 This value represents how well the document relates to the query.

-As mentioned previously, we’ve held tokenization outside of Vespa for the purposes of this post, but we will follow up with another post where we implement this within Vespa so that only the textual content of each document and query is passed to Vespa.
+As mentioned previously, we’ve held tokenization outside of Vespa for the purposes of this post, but we will follow up with another post where we implement this within Vespa, so that only the textual content of each document and query is passed to Vespa.

 ### Looking forward